-Fathers have certain legal rights to be involved in their children’s lives that need to be protected.
+Fathers have certain legal rights that need to be protected.
 When you need to understand your rights as a father, a knowledgeable Washington father’s rights lawyer can help.

 A seasoned attorney can assist with establishing paternity, drafting parenting plans, explaining and instituting child support, drafting motions to modify existing agreements, negotiating with the opposing party, and drafting agreements accordingly.
 En Español.

 Instead of using the terms custody and visitation, Washington uses the term parenting plan to encompass these two issues.
 Washington considers the best interests and wishes of the child the most important factor when awarding custody.
 This means the child’s needs and wishes are placed ahead of the parents’ desires.

 There are two types of child custody in a parenting plan – legal custody and physical custody.
 A person with legal custody has the authority to make important decisions on behalf of the child such as health care, education, and religious upbringing.
 Physical custody means that the child lives primarily with one parent and the other parent, the non-custodial parent, will have visitation rights under a parenting plan agreement.

 Considerations in Custody

 Courts may award either type of custody solely to one parent or jointly to both.
 Some criteria the court will apply when contemplating a joint custody arrangement are:

 - Amount of each parent’s participation in the care of the child

 - Geographic proximity of the parents to each other